pxl-th/SLAM.jl/docs/src/index.md

 - Bundle-Adjustment over a subset of Keyframes.
 - Local Map Matching for re-tracking lost Mappoints back into Frame.

-## Usage

-The system runs in 3 threads:

-- Slam Manager
-- Mapper
-- Estimator

-So you need to start Julia with at least `-t4` flag (+ 1 for the main thread).

 ## Install

 ```julia